edxml/sdk/doc/tutorial/edxml-modelling.rst

 Step 7: Producing Events
 ------------------------

 At this point, we have covered the minimum that is required to construct a fully working EDXML data model.
 Time to produce some events!
-We do that by instantiating a :class:`edxml.SimpleEDXMLWriter`, injecting our ontology and setting its default output event type and source:
+We do that by instantiating an :class:`edxml.EDXMLWriter`, injecting our ontology and setting its default output event type and source:

 .. literalinclude:: example1.py
    :lines: 45-51